ImInAMission/MyApp/README.md

 # Android Assessment Application

+👨‍💻 Author:
+Frandika Tandela (s8087695).
+Developed as part of an academic assessment  (NIT3213).

 ## 📌 Project Overview
 This is an Android application developed for coursework assessment.
 It demonstrates user authentication, dashboard data retrieval via API, and entity details display.